javierosorio/keep_it_local/1_data/README.md

     * 2 = Material Conflict
     * 3 = Verbal Cooperation
     * 4 = Material Cooperation
-* Multi-class one-hot - tsv containing the text field and a binary vector with a field for each coded category.
-For use in multi-class classification if one-hot binary vector format is preferred
 * Binary - tsv containing the text field and a field for relevancy (0 = irrelevant, 1 = relevant).
 For binary classification

 ## References